inkVerb/VIP/501-shell/Lesson-09.md

 ## AJAX
 - ...needs complex calls to work intuitively
-- ...needs lots of JavaScript to change other things after it changes the AJAX things
+- ...needs lots of JavaScript to change other things after AJAX changes things
 - ...should not send anymore than needed, JavaScript and HTML should load separately wherever possible

 ## JSON & AJAX